redshadowz/GroupFinder/README.md

 # GroupFinder
+Update 4/18/2025: I mostly was trying to revamp the "log" window and clean up the interface.
+I was also adding a log for whispers.
+I plan on adding one for guild messages(or for both guild and whispers).
+I added more minimap message frames(6).
+And I'm trying to make it where the chat and or group frame can basically be see-through and click-through so you can still play the game with them showing(this option is a small indescript button on the left side of the log).
+It always amazes me how even when I think I'm done, I end up coming up with another 20 things I want to change/add.
+I have another dozen things to do again.
+I'll update in the next few days.

 Group finder Addon for Vanilla Wow 1.12.1 based on the CallToArms addon(with Turtle WoW support).

-Update 4/17/2025: My apologies.
-There were all kinds of problems.
-Probably shouldn't have even uploaded in the state it was in.
-I fixed just about everything I possibly could.
-Added a lot of new stuff.
-Mostly centering around the log.

 The goal of this addon was to find groups without needing to sift through endless chat spam.
 I tried to make this addon as intuitive as possible, but it's probably pretty intimidating at first glance.
 Lots of checkboxes.
 Lots of edit boxes.
 Lots of dropdowns.
 I put as much as possible on the front page because the original CallToArms addon had too many pages to flip through and too many useless features.